 On the 7705 SAR-H and 7705 SAR-Hc, line timing is supported on all Ethernet ports.
-Line timing is also supported on the T1/E1 ports of the T1/E1 ASAP and RS-232 Combination module when it is installed in the 7705 SAR-H.
+Line timing is also supported on the following 7705 SAR-H modules:

+- 4-port SAR-H Fast Ethernet module - T1/E1 ports of the 4-port T1/E1 and RS-232 Combination module

-On the 7705 SAR-A variant with T1/E1 ports, line timing is supported on T1/E1 ports.
-Line timing is also supported on all synchronous Ethernet ports on both 7705 SAR-A variants.
-Synchronous Ethernet is supported on the XOR ports (1 to 4), configured as either RJ-45 ports or SFP ports.
+On the 7705 SAR-A variant with T1/E1 ports, line timing is supported on the T1/E1 ports.
+Line timing is also supported on all synchronous Ethernet ports on the 7705 SAR-A. Synchronous Ethernet is supported on the XOR ports (1 to 4), configured as either RJ-45 ports or SFP ports.
 Synchronous Ethernet is also supported on SFP ports 5 to 8.
-Ports 9 to 12 do not support synchronous Ethernet and, therefore, do not support line timing.
+Ports 9 to 12 do not support synchronous Ethernet and therefore do not support line timing.